boundless-xyz/Signal-Ethereum/docs/safety-and-liveness.md

 of the validator set to be honest for ZKasper to remain safe.
 Again this requirement increases as a function of the epoch lookahead and after some number of lookahead epochs it will exceed 100% (ZKaspers view of the validator set has been replaced by malicious validators).

 A real system would need to place a limit on $L$ meaning that there would be cases (e.g. delayed finality for more than $L$ epochs) that ZKasper would be unable to follow.
 So ideal liveness is impossible if the ZKasper client is to be secure.
+Although a reasonable bound on $L$ could be set.